 - Shadowfen – 88.88×68.67

 - Wrothgar I – 82.40×58.80

 Exact locations can also be found on Survey Report Maps.

 Jewelry Crafting is a highly anticipated profession in The Elder Scrolls Online, one that was requested by players countless times.
 The ability to craft rings and necks is very important for players who want to maximize set bonuses.

-The ability to finally craft legendary jewelry is exciting, and this will no doubt be one of the most common professions in the game.
+The ability to finally craft legendary jewelry is exciting, and this will no doubt be one of the most used and potentially profitable professions in the game.
 Hopefully this guide explained a few basics of jewelcrafting, and as always be sure to refer to comments below for any questions, thoughts or suggestions.